BryanWilhite/nodejs/README.md

 ### Angular commentary

-I remain committed to Angular as a source of HTML components for a “modern” Web Client.
-The current assumption here is that [Angular Ivy](https://angular.io/guide/ivy) will make adding dynamic interactivity to a static Web site as easy as declaring an Ivy element in HTML and auto-magically Ivy (and Web standards) will do the rest.
-This assumption comes from the desire to make Angular-based experiences _supplemental_ to a static-generated presentation.
+I remain committed to Angular as a generator of [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+[Angular Elements](https://angular.io/guide/elements) “extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
+The browser maintains a `CustomElementRegistry` of defined custom elements, which maps an instantiable JavaScript class to an HTML tag.”
+This commitment comes from the strategic desire to make Angular-based experiences _supplemental_ to a static-generated presentation.

+My `angular-workspace-minimal` [sample](./angular-workspace-minimal) allows me to declare my Studio preference for [Angular workspaces](https://angular.io/guide/glossary#workspace) which, again, is biased toward Web Component generation.

 ### SVG commentary